AlixCozmo/SCTime-for-Kiwi-IRC/README.md

-READ THIS: If you are not a fuelrat then you will most likely not need this.

 This extension injects sctime in messages, it is designed to work on the fuelrats hosted version of Kiwi IRC.
 It won't work on the regular Kiwi IRC without modifying the manifest file first.

 Please note that this extension currently uses ManifestV2 and not V3.